apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     ListConstructor          ::= ( OrderedListConstructor | UnorderedListConstructor )
     OrderedListConstructor   ::= "[" ( Expression ( "," Expression )* )? "]"
     UnorderedListConstructor ::= "{{" ( Expression ( "," Expression )* )? "}}"
-    RecordConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
+    ObjectConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
     FieldBinding             ::= Expression ":" Expression

 A major feature of AQL is its ability to construct new ADM data instances.
-This is accomplished using its constructors for each of the major ADM complex object structures, namely lists (ordered or unordered) and records.
+This is accomplished using its constructors for each of the major ADM complex object structures, namely lists (ordered or unordered) and objects.
 Ordered lists are like JSON arrays, while unordered lists have bag (multiset) semantics.
-Records are built from attributes that are field-name/field-value pairs, again like JSON.
+Objects are built from attributes that are field-name/field-value pairs, again like JSON.
 (See the AsterixDB Data Model document for more details on each.)

-The following examples illustrate how to construct a new ordered list with 3 items, a new unordered list with 4 items, and a new record with 2 fields, respectively.
+The following examples illustrate how to construct a new ordered list with 3 items, a new unordered list with 4 items, and a new object with 2 fields, respectively.
 List elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the second example).
-The data values and field name values used to construct lists and records in constructors are all simply AQL expressions.
+The data values and field name values used to construct lists and objects in constructors are all simply AQL expressions.
 Thus the list elements, field names, and field values used in constructors can be simple literals (as in these three examples) or they can come from query variable references or even arbitrarily complex AQL expressions.